-The post was originally posted in the Google Security Blog.
+Note: This post was originally posted on the Google Security Blog.

 Memory safety in Chrome is an ever-ongoing effort to protect our users.
 We are constantly experimenting with different technologies to stay ahead of malicious actors.
 In this spirit, this post is about our journey of using heap scanning technologies to improve memory safety of C++.

 Let’s start at the beginning though.
 Throughout the lifetime of an application its state is generally represented in memory.
 Temporal memory safety refers to the problem of guaranteeing that memory is always accessed with the most up to date information of its structure, its type.
 C++ unfortunately does not provide such guarantees.
 While there is appetite for different languages than C++ with stronger memory safety guarantees, large codebases such as Chromium will use C++ for the foreseeable future.

 // The memory location pointed to by foo is not representing

 // a Foo object anymore, as the object has been deleted (freed).

 In the example above,

 foo is used after its memory has been returned to the underlying system.
 The out-of-date pointer is called a dangling pointer and any access through it results in a use-after-free (UAF) access.
 In the best case such errors result in well-defined crashes, in the worst case they cause subtle breakage that can be exploited by malicious actors.